Adarsh88/Adarsh88/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working as a Software Engineering Intern at TheOpenCode Foundation.
+- 🔭 I’m currently working as an Intern at TheOpenCode Foundation.
 - 🌱 I’m currently learning web development.
 - 💬 Ask me about any tech related stuff.
 - 😄 Pronouns: He/His.